As Swedish central bank fights deflation, housing bubble worries mount

-STOCKHOLM (Reuters) - House buyers in Sweden have never had it so good, at least by some measures.
-But cheap credit and spiraling prices may be creating a bubble - one that could send the country’s economy reeling when it bursts.
+STOCKHOLM, Nov 1 (Reuters) - House buyers in Sweden have never had it so good, at least by some measures.
+But cheap credit and spiralling prices may be creating a bubble - one that could send the country’s economy reeling when it bursts.

 Sweden now has one of the fastest growth rates of any developed economy.
 Inflation is near zero and official interest rates are below zero.
 Home buyers can take advantage of interest-only loans and a variety of tax breaks.